Suspence00/HelvaultCSV-Converter/docs/README.md

 Invoke-RestMethod -Method Get -Uri "https://api.scryfall.com/cards/$($card.scryfallid)"  | ConvertFrom-Json | ConvertTo-Csv | Out-File "C:\Users\Spencer\Downloads\better.csv" -Append
 ```

 I naively assumed that running an ```Invoke-WebRequest``` which should receive a JSON response in powershell would stay a JSON.
-So my plan was to convert the JSON then convert to CSV and then export via Out-file.
+So my plan was to convert the JSON then convert to CSV and then export via ```Out-File```.
 But this continued to give me a jumbled mess of a CSV so I started digging a bit more.

 Storing the ```Invoke-WebRequest``` output as $json and then checking it's file type, the answer became clear: